intel/retail-node-installer/README.md

 ## Introduction

 The Retail Node Installer (RNI) is a collection of scripts that enables network-wide [PXE](https://docs.oracle.com/cd/E24628_01/em.121/e27046/appdx_pxeboot.htm#EMLCM12198) booting of customizable operating systems, referred to as "profiles".
 It has a lightweight footprint, requiring only Bash, Docker, and Docker Compose.
-Profiles can be any typical Linux distribution, such as RancherOS.
+Profiles can be any typical Linux distribution, such as RancherOS, Ubuntu, Clear Linux.

 The main executable to setup a device as a Retail Node Installer is `build.sh`.
 This script will automatically build a few Docker images, download necessary files as required by profiles, prepare the PXE boot menu, and launch the following dockerized services:

   - **dnsmasq** (provides DHCP and TFTP services)

   - **nginx**

-Currently, only RancherOS is provided as an example profile.
-This profile uses a special [kickstart](https://en.wikipedia.org/wiki/Kickstart_(Linux)) to run `bootstrap.sh` and install Rancher to disk.
-Future releases of Retail Node Installer aim to include enhanced integration with more popular operating systems.
+[RancherOS](https://github.com/intel/rni-profile-base-rancheros), [Clear Linux](https://github.com/intel/rni-profile-base-clearlinux) and [Ubuntu](https://github.com/intel/rni-profile-base-ubuntu) are provided as example profiles.

 This document will guide you through the following: